fabric8-launcher/launcher-creator-backend/README.md

 [![Build Status](https://semaphoreci.com/api/v1/fabric8-launcher/launcher-creator-backend/branches/master/badge.svg)](https://semaphoreci.com/fabric8-launcher/launcher-creator-backend)

-This is a PoC for the _engine_ that could be used by the Launcher Cloud App Generator (or whatever its name will be) to perform the actual code generation.
-Right now it only has command line tools to make it work, but this could easily be made part of a REST service of some kind that would return a ZIP file.
+This is a MVP for the _engine_ that could be used by the Launcher Creator (or whatever its name will be) to perform the actual code generation.
+Right now it has command line tools that can generate code locally and a REST service that can either return a ZIP file or pass the generated code to the Launcher Backend for publishing on GitHub and OpenShift.

 The fundamental design idea for this engine is the concept of _Capabilities_ and _Generators_.
 Things are described in more detail below but basically it comes down to _Generators_ creating the very simple and basic pieces of a project and _Capabilites_